Kerama Blue: Tokashiki and Zamami Islands in Okinawa

-I can safely call the tiny island of Tokashiki – thirty minutes off the coast from Nara – as my happy place in Japan.
+I can safely call the tiny island of Tokashiki – thirty minutes off the coast from Nara – and Zamami Islands as my two happy places in Japan.
 When I say “tiny”, I mean really tiny.
-You can walk between its main two centers, namely Aharen Beach and Tokashiki Beach in an hour.
+In Tokashiki, you can walk between the main two happening areas, namely Aharen Beach and Tokashiki Ferry Terminal in an hour.
 Despite the short distance, it can however still be a challenging task if you are in the island during summer heat and more importantly humidity.

-My first encounter with Tokashiki dates back to September 2018.
+My first encounter with Tokashiki and Zamami Islands date back to September 2018.
 I was traveling in Southeast Asia with no definite plans but soon running out of my visa time in Thailand.
-I found a cheap ticket to Naha, Okinawa from Bangkok (overnight flight for USD 150 with Japanese low cost airlines Peach Air) and decided to make the island my entry point to Japan for a three months long trip.
+I found a cheap air ticket to Naha, Okinawa from Bangkok (overnight flight for USD 150 with Japanese low cost airlines Peach Air) and decided to make the island my entry point to Japan for a three months long trip.
 September is still the typhoon season in Japan and Okinawa would be a quite risky choice if I did not have a whole three months ahead of me allowing me to take the risk of ferry and flight cancelations.
-However, if your schedule is not as flexible and you already have an international ticket out of Japan, August or September visit to Okinawa may really be stressful with high risk of cancelation of various transportation options.
+However, if your schedule is not as flexible and you already have an international ticket out of Japan, August and September visits to Okinawa may be really stressful with high risk of cancelation of various transportation options.

 During my first visit, I got to experience best of both islands.
 I made it to Kerama Islands with the last boat out of Naha (for at least three days) and most of the island visitors were already back to the mainland Okinawa due to the approaching weather hazard.
 The wind did not directly effect the islands but made the travel on the sea challenging and dangerous (got to experience it first hand during the short small boat trip from Zamami to Okinawa).
 This resulted in empty but perfectly swimmable beaches on both islands.

-The most popular beach at Tokashiki is Aharen Beach where you can find many low key eateries as well as sports centers offering water sports including kayaking to nearby deserted islands for snorkeling.
-Aharen Beach is however not my favorite, it is usually quite busy and does not have the more secluded and the cove like feeling that Tokashiki Beach has.
-The view point that you can get to on foot within five minutes from Aharen Beach is definitely worth checking out though.
+The most popular beach at Tokashiki is Aharen Beach where you can find many low key eateries and sports centers offering various water activities including kayaking to nearby deserted islands for snorkeling (and banana rides).
+Aharen Beach is however not my favorite as it is usually quite busy and does not have the secluded and the cove like feeling that Tokashiku Beach has.
+The view point which is at the end of Aharen Beach is worth checking out though.

-When in Tokashiki, I almost exclusively go to Tokashiku Beach – it is about 40mn walk from where I stay – Kerama Backpackers Hotel and is usually very quite especially early in the morning.
+When in Tokashiki, I almost exclusively go to Tokashiku Beach, which is about 40mn walking distance from where I stay – Kerama Backpackers Hotel.
+The beach is usually very quite especially early in the morning.
 You are almost guaranteed to swim alone (with the occasional company of a rainbow) if you go right after sunrise.
 The eating options here are considerably more limited then Aharen Beach so I highly recommend that you pack your own food.
 There is also a marine shop here where you can rent canoes or SUPs.

 Kerama Island Hikes

 Tokashiki Island is not very rich in terms of hikes even though you will come across breathtaking views almost everywhere.
 There is one nature trail, which starts near Aharen Beach and takes you to the southern end of the island.
-It is a nice hike but some of the time you follow the not so busy but paved car road.
+It is a nice hike but partially requires you to follow the car road.
 On the alternative, you can hike up to the mass suicide memorial near Tokashiki Port, a site devoted to one of the most tragic historical events in the history of Okinawa.
-It is commonly reported that – during the World War II, the residents of Tokashiki Island were asked to take their own lives by the Japanese officers during the American occupation to avoid being captured by the enemy.
+It is reported that – during the World War II, the residents of Tokashiki Island were asked to take their own lives by the Japanese officers during the American occupation to avoid being captured by the enemy.
 While the official history of the country challenges the accuracy of this story, there are many sources claiming its authenticity.
-The site is located up in the hills chills you to the bones, especially when it is left alone with you being the only visitor there.
+The site, which is located up in the hills chills you to the bones, especially when you are the only visitor there.
 But well worth the hike.